JuliaWaveScattering/MultipleScattering.jl/docs/src/example/two_particles/README.md

 # Two particles

-Define two particles with the first centred at [1.0,-2.0], with radius 1.0, sound speed 2.0 and density 10.0.
+Define two particles with the first centred at [1.0,-4.0], with radius 1.0, sound speed 20.0, and density 10.0.
+The second particle is centered at [3.0,3.0], with radius 3.0, sound speed 1.0, and density 0.1.
 ```julia
 using MultipleScattering
 using Plots